 On This Day November 1

 1968 – The first solo recording by a Beatle is released.
 It’s George Harrison’s “Wonderwall Music” — the first Apple Records production.
-The album, a soundtrack to Joe Massot’s movie “Wonderwall,” consists primarily of Indian-influenced instrumentals.
+The album is the soundtrack to Joe Massot’s movie “Wonderwall,” and consists primarily of Indian-influenced instrumentals, featuring Eric Clapton and Ringo Starr.

 1975 – Elton John rules the Billboard Hot 100 for three weeks with “Island Girl,” off his “Rock of the Westies” album.
 Coincidentally, the single bumps Neil Sedaka’s “Bad Blood,” a song in which EJ provides backup vocals.